-Privet, with its lustrous deep-green foliage, makes a great privacy hedge or living fence.
+Privet, with its lustrous deep-green foliage, makes a dense privacy hedge or living fence.
 These plants can be evergreen, semi-evergreen, or deciduous depending on where you live and the variety you choose.
 They are easy to grow and can reach 4 to 15 feet and can spread from 4 to 8 feet.
-Be careful as they can be invasive in some areas, like the Southeast.
+But beware: They can be invasive in some areas, like the Southeast.
 More than just a foliage plant, privet will also flower with white blooms in late spring to early summer.
 Their honey-scented white flowers will give way to attractive black berries that birds love.
 (The berries are toxic to humans.)

 The small oval leaves of privets grow in a glossy green color and form a dense shrub look.
 Some varieties of privet have golden foliage as well, and others may be variegated with gray-green mottling or even cream-silver edges.
 Along with their attractive foliage, privets will bloom with fragrant, tubular, white flowers in late spring to early summer, attracting pollinators like bees and butterflies.
 (Shrubs that are pruned often likely won't bloom because the flower buds will be removed during maintenance.)